-SELF HELP AID
+SELF HELP AID Employment

-Employment

-Federal Work-Study / Texas College Work-Study Programs
+Federal College Work-Study / Texas College Work-Study Programs

 DBU participates in the federal and state College Work-Study programs.
-These programs are designed to provide part-time employment for students with financial need who wish to help pay a part of their educational expenses by working on campus.
+These programs are designed to provide part-time employment for students with financial need who wish to help pay a part of their educational expenses by working on campus or community service.

 Federal/Texas Work-Study is awarded by the Office of Financial Aid, often in combination with other forms of financial aid, to help meet educational expenses.
-Students desiring to work are required to seek jobs on campus by contacting offices which employ work-study students and interviewing with the work-study supervisor in that office.
+Students desiring to work are required to seek jobs on campus by contacting the Career Services office.

-The Office of Financial Aid will assist students in seeking employment, but it is the responsibility of the student to find a job.
+The Office of Financial Aid assists students in seeking employment, but it is the responsibility of the student to find a job.
 Students may request work-study consideration when submitting the DBU financial aid application and the FAFSA.

-Students who participate in this program work an average of 5-20 hours per week.
+Students who participate in this program work an average of 15 hours per week.
 General wage policies are established by the University within the guidelines established by the U.S. Department of Labor and U.S. Department of Education.